 Kyoto Imperial Palace (Kyoto Gosho) Review

 Although it tops the list of must-see sights for many tourists, the Imperial Palace leaves many underwhelmed.
 In fact, you are prohibited from entering any of the buildings on the rather sedate hour-long tour.
 The original building burned down in 1788, as did several of the replacements.
 The present structure dates from 1855.
 It's hardly palatial, though fine in its way; the ingenious cypress-bark roof is particularly attractive.
-And the parklike setting is very pretty.
+And the parklike setting is pretty, shady, and spacious.

 To see the palace, you must receive permission to enter from the Imperial Household Agency.
-You can usually arrange a same-day visit by showing your passport at the office in the park's northwest corner, or you can make a request on the Web site.
+You can usually arrange a same-day visit by showing your passport at the office in the park's northwest corner, or you can make a request online.
 Guided tours in English begin at the Seishomon entrance, inside the park.
 Tours run weekdays at 10 and 2.

 - Great American Vacation: Find Your Next U.S. Trip with Fodor's